hack-gpon/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 # Unlock the device

-{% include alert.html content=" The following commands concern version 6BA1896SPLQA42, to get the commands for version 6BA1896SPLQA41 please look at page [Carlito Firmware](/ont-huawei-ma5671a-carlito)." alert="Note" icon="svg-info" color="blu" %}
+{% include alert.html content="The following commands are to be used on version 6BA1896SPLQA42, to get the commands for version 6BA1896SPLQA41 please check the following page: [Carlito Firmware](/ont-huawei-ma5671a-carlito)." alert="Note" icon="svg-info" color="blu" %}

 ## Bootloader unlock from shell